bigmacmccoy/NewspeakScriptingLanguage/README.md

 ## As seen in George Orwell's 1984

-Newspeak and the Newspeak comiler was written by Braedon McCoy.
 Newspeak has much of the same syntax as Javascript, but many of the keywords have been changed to be more *goodthinkful*.

 ## Newspeak Syntax